How to use CRM Filters?

 Figure 7: Subgrouping in a filter

-First we create two subgroups for each sets of conditions (see Figure 7), then we combine them in the main group.
+First we create two subgroups for each sets of conditions like in Figure 7, then we combine them in the main group.

 To create a subgroup filter, click on the + icon and select the Conditions Combination option as shown in Figure 7A.